STARC: A General Framework For Quantifying Differences Between Reward Functions: Theoretical Results

 \begin{theorem} All STARC metrics are sound. \end{theorem}

 This means that any STARC metric gives us an upper bound on worst-case regret.
 Next, we will show that STARC metrics also induce a \emph{lower} bound on worst-case regret.
 It may not be immediately obvious why this property is desirable.
-To see why this is the case, consider the fact that if $L_\infty(R_1, R_2)$ is small, then the regret between $R_1$ and $R_2$ is also small.
-This means that we could use $L_\infty$ to measure the distance between reward functions.
-However, it is possible for the regret between $R_1$ and $R_2$ to be small, even if $L_\infty(R_1, R_2)$ is arbitrarily large (for example, let $R_2 = c \cdot R_1$ for some large $c$).
-This means that $L_\infty$ is not tight, and that it should be possible to find a better way to measure the distance between reward functions.
-If a pseudometric induces a lower bound on regret, then these kinds of cases are ruled out.
-When a pseudometric has this property, we say that it is \emph{complete}:
+To see why this is the case, note that if a pseudometric $d$ on $\mathcal{R}$ does not induce a lower bound on worst-case regret, then there are reward functions that have a \emph{low} worst-case regret, but a \emph{large} distance under $d$.
+This would in turn mean that $d$ is not \emph{tight}, and that it should be possible to improve upon it.
+In other words, if we want a small distance under $d$ to be both sufficient \emph{and necessary} for low worst-case regret, then $d$ must induce both an upper \emph{and a lower} bound on worst-case regret.
+As such, we also introduce the following definition: